The FCA review into failings in the way some banks sold interest rate hedging products.

 Read the agreements with the banks, along with our instructions to appoint the independent reviewers.

-Customers who purchased cap products were contacted by the banks and advised that these sales would only be included in the review if they proactively complain to their bank and asked customers to do so by 31 March 2015.
+Customers who purchased cap products were contacted by their banks, which explained that these sales would only be included in the review if they proactively complained to their banks.
+The banks asked customers to do this by 31 March 2015.
 Around 2,000 out of 7,000 customers have complained to their banks about their cap products.

 Customers who did not join the IRHP review before 31 March 2015 still have the following options (subject to time limits for making a complaint or bringing a claim):